OUR DISTINGUISHED PATRON AND TRUSTEES ARE LEADING SPECIALISTS IN THE FIELD OF LEARNING DISABILITY AND COME FROM A RANGE OF PROFESSIONAL BACKGROUNDS.

 Melinda Elson MA is a psychodynamic psychotherapist who specialises in working with children and young people with learning difficulties.
 She works in special schools for pupils with severe learning difficulties, profound and multiple learning difficulties, moderate learning difficulties and complex needs, autism and ADHD.
 She was co-ordinator of the Three Wings Trust Special Needs Counselling Service in Richmond.
 She works with both verbal and non-verbal children and uses PECS and Makaton when appropriate.
 Before working as a psychotherapist for children with learning difficulties, she was a teacher of children with special needs for 20 years, teaching in special schools for pupils with severe learning difficulties, moderate learning difficulties and complex needs, physical disabilities and associated learning and communication difficulties, profound and multiple disabilities and schools for children with autism.
 Melinda trained at the Tavistock and Portman NHS Trust, where she did the pre-clinical course of the psychoanalytic child psychotherapy training, studying infant and child development, psychoanalytic theory and psychoanalytic approaches to working with children and families.
 Recently she has completed a clinical training in Psychological Therapies with Children, Young People and Families.
 She was a member of the Autism Workshop for 5 years.
 She worked for 3 years on the Tavistock Outreach Program in Schools (TOPS).
 She has also studied with the Caspari Foundation for 2 years, learning about their approaches to working with children with learning difficulties.
 She has worked in CAMHS with children who are experiencing difficulties in learning at mainstream primary school.
 She has studied Functional Learning, which is about the early learning of infants.
 She has trained in Mindfulness.
 Before this she trained as an Integrative Adult Psychotherapist at the Minster Centre.
 She now runs her own counselling and psychotherapy service for children and young people with learning difficulties and disabilities.
 This work is in special schools and children’s centres.
 Melinda’s work is based in greater London.
 She also works in New Brunswick, Canada.

-Dr. Eimir McGrath is an accredited psychotherapist and supervisor (Irish Council for Psychotherapy; Irish Association for Psychotherapy and Play Therapy, founder member and former chairperson) specializing in attachment issues and complex trauma.
+Dr. Eimir McGrath (IPD Secretary) is an accredited psychotherapist and supervisor (Irish Council for Psychotherapy; Irish Association for Psychotherapy and Play Therapy, founder member and former chairperson) specializing in attachment issues and complex trauma.
 She has worked psychotherapeutically with both children and adults with disabilities in a wide variety of educational and clinical settings and was Senior Play Therapist for St. Michael’s House, Dublin (2005-13).

 Eimir is in private practice in Dublin and also provides external psychotherapy, supervision and consultancy to various public service agencies and disability services in Ireland.
 She is a researcher, lecturer and trainer in several disciplines including psychotherapy, play therapy, critical disability studies and dance.
 Her published works focus on the theoretical application of interpersonal neurobiology to the psychotherapeutic process; the role of creative arts in psychotherapy; and the critical analysis of perceptions of disability within society.